 “I’m your biggest client.
 My company pays your bills.”

+If your business lacks measurable uniqueness, you’re leaving yourself open to the Slanderer.
 Businesses that lack uniqueness feel the sting of being beaten by competitors and passed over by customers.

 You’ve seen the marketing pieces:

 The Schemer uses their resourcefulness to find a way over, under, around or through your rules.
 These customers use creative ways to game the system and manipulate you.

 A man in China purchased a first-class ticket on Eastern China Airlines and used it to scam a year’s worth of free meals at the VIP lounge in Xi’an Airport.

 He arrived before his flight and ate at the lounge.
 After he finished, he changed his flight’s departure date to another day.

 He repeated this process over and over and over, eating some 300 meals in a year.
 Then, when the airline started investigating, he canceled his ticket before it expired and received a full refund.

 Businesses often make promises without adding conditions.
 A Schemer typically targets these areas first.
 If you’re offering a money-back guarantee, Schemers want to see that your guarantee gives them the right to demand a refund indefinitely and keep your product.
 It’s ideal when there are no conditions they have to meet.
 It’s a bonus if you give them cash or incentives.